How To Decide Which Social Media Platforms Are Right For Your Brand

 3. Fish where the fish are

-a lot of budget, so it’s important to pick platforms that are used by your target audience.
+Growing a social media audience from scratch can be very time consuming and will swallow a lot of budget, so it’s important to pick platforms that are used by your target audience.
 To discover which platforms those are, research the following questions:

-1. Who is my audience?
+- Who is my audience?
 Doing an audience survey can be very helpful.

-3. Where is my audience (customers) talking about my brand?
+- Where is my audience (customers) talking about my brand?